 Tackling complex real-world problems needs interdisciplinary research and an open and easy to navigate knowledge landscape.

-Using IBM Watson's NLU service, kmapper analyzes open access research articles to extract key DBpedia concepts.
-An article's top concepts are used to find related content across different scientific disciplines and the results are represented by the kmapper map (kmap).
-Working with high-level semantic concepts to find related content avoids discipline-specific vocabulary and might lead to the discovery of interconnection across research from very different disciplines.
+Using IBM Watson's NLU service, kmapper analyzes research articles to extract key DBpedia concepts.
+An article's top concepts are used to find related content across different scientific disciplines and the results are visualized by the kmapper map.
+Working with high-level semantic concepts avoids discipline-specific vocabulary and leads to the discovery of interconnections across research from very different disciplines.

-kmapper also allows to map a user's own text against currently kmapper-indexed articles (please write an e-mail to email@example.com for access credentials).
+kmapper also allows to map a user's own text against currently kmapper-indexed articles to find related research (please write an e-mail to email@example.com for access credentials and testing the approach).

 The current prototype consists of a corpus of 589,465 open access articles with English abstracts from a total of 3,997 different journals - obtained from the Directory of Open Access Journals.
 126,398 unique concepts have been extracted from the abstracts using Watson's NLU service.
 Each article-concept relation has a local relevance score and for each unique concept a global relevance score has been calculated based on the concept's frequency in the corpus.
 For simplicity, scientific disciplines of articles have been derived from the journal's LCC classification, resulting in 1,058 unique combinations of scientific disciplines.